rjosih/react-puzzle/README.md

 The application is quite simple.
 Has few functions and what do they?
 * Shuffles the board.
 * Checks if it's a win .
-* Finds tile position of clicked tile.
+* Finds position of clicked tile (with a number).
-* Finds the empty tile position when a tile is clicked.
+* Finds the position of the empty tile when a tile (with a number) is clicked.
-* Decides if the empty tile position and the clicked tile position are in range.
+* Decides if the position of the empty tile and the position of the clicked tile are in range.

  --> If yes, swap.